Remarks on Serre's modularity conjecture: Reduction to the level case

-From now on, at each ``move" the following remark applies: if the residual representation has solvable image (or reducible) then it is modular (or reducible) and also its lift is modular (because of the above remark 1).
-So the only case relevant is the case where the residual image is not solvable, which is the case we will consider.\\
+From now on, at each ``move" the following remark applies: if the residual representation has solvable image (or reducible) then it is modular (or reducible) and it can be seen that the given lift is modular (because of the above remark 3), therefore the proof of modularity concludes.
+So the only case relevant is the case where the residual image is non-solvable, which is the case we will consider.\\

-So, if the mod $t$ representation is unramified at $q$, it will have $k=2$ (the $t$-adic lift was Barsotti-Tate) and $N=3$ (semistable), a case of Serre's conjecture already solved (cf. [Di07], [KW04]).
-Thus, the case that remains is the case: $k=2$, $N= 3q$, semistable at both primes (the case $k=2$, $N=q$ has already been solved by Khare in [K05]).\\ Take a minimal lift (which corresponds to an abelian variety with semistable reduction at $3$ and $q$) and move to characteristic $q$ and reduce mod $q$.
-Since the residual weight will be either $2$ or $q+1$ we see that it only remains to solve the case $k = q+1$, $N=3$, semistable at $3$, i.e., the ``level $3$ case".
+So, if the mod $t$ representation is unramified at $q$, it will have $k=2$ (the $t$-adic lift was Barsotti-Tate) and $N=3$ (semistable), a case of Serre's conjecture already solved (cf. [Di3], [KW1]).
+Thus, the case that remains is the case: $k=2$, $N= 3q$, semistable at both primes (the case $k=2$, $N=q$ has already been solved by Khare in [Kh]).\\ We take a crystalline minimal lift (which corresponds to an abelian variety with semistable reduction at $3$ and $q$) and move to characteristic $q$ and reduce mod $q$.
+Since the residual weight will be either $2$ or $q+1$ we see that it only remains to solve the case $k = q+1$, $N=3$, semistable at $3$, i.e., the ``level $3$ case". \\ Putting together lemma \ref{teo:good-dihedral}, the lemmas and the proposition in section 4, lemma \ref{teo:wr} and the above argument, we deduce the following:

+\begin{proposition} The truth of Serre's conjecture for any $\bar{\rho}_p$ ($p$ odd) of odd conductor follows from the truth of Serre's conjecture for all $\bar{\rho}'_{p'}$ of Serre's level $3$, semistable at $3$. \end{proposition}